 - Draft ordinances, resolutions, contracts and other legal documents.

 - Defend the City against claims and lawsuits.

 - Initiate lawsuits on behalf of the City.

-City Auditor The City Auditor is elected at-large for a four-year term.
-He/she helps to ensure that City operations are effective and efficient, and acts as a deterrent to fraud, waste and mismanagement of City resources.
+The City Auditor is elected at-large for a four-year term.
+They help to ensure that City operations are effective and efficient, and acts as a deterrent to fraud, waste and mismanagement of City resources.
 The City Auditor: